 25. White-Rumped Shama

-White-rumped shama is another bird native to South East Asia that was later introduced to Hawaii’s islands.
+The white-rumped shama is another bird native to Southeast Asia that was later introduced to Hawaii’s islands.

 26. Java Sparrow